Simple Guide to Using Arthas

 Start using the java -jar command:

-# Start Arthas and select Java process
+# Start Arthas and select a Java process

 java -jar arthas-boot.jar

-# Or directly specify process PID
+# Or specify the process PID directly

 java -jar arthas-boot.jar [PID]